 In addition, we have had a number of highly successful business ventures over the last few years.
-Sweet Treats sold home-produced chocolate truffles and fudge and made a £400 profit, which they donated to Hope against Cancer.
-Business Bakers made a £320 profit from selling cake pops and the Gingerbread Company sold gingerbread teachers, making a profit of over £300.
-All profits were donated to a charity of the students choosing.
-October 2017 saw the launch of the Young Enterprise Company Programme during which students put their learned knowledge into practice.
-Two highly successful social enterprises were formed: Athena's Books and Basic.
-These went on to win numerous awards over the course of the year and had the opportunity to sell their products at the High Cross Shopping Centre in Leicester.
+Sweet Treats sold home produced chocolate truffles and fudge and made a £400 profit which they donated to Hope against Cancer.
+Business Bakers made a £320 profit from selling cake pops and the Gingerbread Company sold gingerbread teachers making a profit of over £300.
+All profits are donated to a charity of the students choosing.